SunnyMaxwell/wisecow/myREADME.md

         ingress.yaml
 ```

-2) We can do by using custom helm charts

-3) We can automate complete process by adding all manual steps we are doing above in workflow file like
+2) We can automate complete process by adding all manual steps we are doing above in workflow file like

     * External TLS Certificate
     * SetUp Ingress Controller